MichaelRWolf/mobprogrammingrpg/theShortcutAdmiral.md

 - Observing patterns in Driver behavior and tool usage
 - Identifying opportunities for keyboard shortcut improvements
-- Providing timely, non-intrusive keystroke suggestions
+- Providing timely, non-intrusive shortcut suggestions
 - Balancing immediate productivity with long-term skill development
 - Recognizing when shortcuts have been internalized by the Driver